 Among the thirteen species showcased at the exhibition will be the Patagotitan, the largest dinosaur in history.
-Facts about the giant dinosaur were discovered back in 2008, where it was found the Patagotitan weighed in at a whopping 70 tonnes.
+The giant dinosaur was discovered back in 2008 when it was found that the Patagotitan weighed in at a whopping 70 tonnes.
 Not sure what would survive if one of those came stomping through your backyard…

 Joining the Patagotitan will also be the Tyrannotitan with its razor-sharp carnivorous teeth as well as the Herrerasaurus, one of the world’s earliest-known dinos.